 - No specific clothing is required, but loose and comfortable clothes made from natural fabrics will allow you to relax into the practice better.
 If you get cold, cover with a blanket or shawl.

-- Practice with an empty stomach in the morning and at least 3 to 4 hours after meals before you start Pranayama.
+- Practice with an empty stomach in the morning and at least 3 to 4 hours after meals before starting Pranayama.

 - Always practice Pranayama through the nose, not the mouth unless specifically instructed so.
 Both nostrils must be free and flowing freely.
 If you experience mucous blockages, you can practice Neti to remove them.

 - You should perform Pranayama after Shatkarmas, asanas and before meditation practice.
-Make sure you perform a Nadi shodhana pranayama in each pranayama session as it has to balance and purifying effects.
+Ensure you perform a Nadi shodhana pranayama in each Pranayama session as it has balance and purifying effects.

-- Llie down in savasana for a few minutes after you finish Pranayama.
+- Lie down in savasana for a few minutes after you finish Pranayama.

 Pranayama is a process of purification and detoxification.
 It can have side effects such as itching, tingling, heat or cold, feelings of lightness or heaviness.
 These are usually temporary if they persist you may need to consult with your teacher for further advice.